wercker/DEPRECATED-wercker-cli/README.md

 ### open targets
 Opens a webpage showing a deploy target's details

+### apps list
+Shows a list of all applications available to the user

+### list app jobs
+Shows a list of all builds and deploys that are still scheduled.

 ### apps create
 This is an alias for `wercker create`